MattThommes/amplify-react-app/readme/README.dev.md

 *   `amplify init`
 *   Since the backend definition is already included in this template, Amplify will detect it and ask if you want to use it.
 *   Follow the prompts to connect to your AWS account and set up a new environment (e.g., `dev`).
-This will generate a new `amplify/team-provider-info.json` file (which is git-ignored) that links the backend to *your* AWS account.
+This will generate a new `amplify/team-provider-info.json` file (which is git-ignored) that links the backend to *your* AWS account and Amplify app.

 As of November 2025, the CLI may recommend Gen 2.
 This template requires **Gen 1**.